akinuri/this-pc/README.md

 # This PC

-I do a lot of modifications in Windows, so I frequently visit this and that folder.
+I do a lot of modifications on Windows, so I frequently visit this and that folder.
 Doing these visits manually is tedious.
-That's why I thought about creating a small tool that maps these commonly visited locations.
+One has to remember the locations, toggle hidden items, etc. I rather not deal with this all the time.
+That's why I created a small tool that maps these commonly visited locations.

 I'll also be adding some other stuff to this tool.